InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/maturity-model.md

 When InnerSource adoption in an enterprise starts to increase, individual mentoring of each project through one evangelist becomes unfeasible.
 Also, more and more people are gaining at least a basic understanding of what it means to work in an InnerSource project.
-Looking at all InnerSource projects through the depth of understanding for the concept will diverge.
+Looking at all InnerSource projects though the depth of understanding for the concept will diverge.
 Teams may not be aware of proven patterns that would help them move to the next level and solve issues and pain points that they are dealing with.